Product Roadmap for SaaS: Everything you Need to Know

 The name says it all: measure the value that an update provides to your product against the effort required to develop it.
 The best bet is to pick improvements that need low effort but provide big rewards while avoiding tasks that need high effort and produce a low reward.

-Aligning internal teams for your roadmap
+Aligning internal teams for your product roadmap

 Keep in mind that what is considered high or low effort and high or low value may depend on who you ask.
 That’s why you should always consult with your entire team while you prioritize!